 The District shall apply the same class rank calculation method and rules for local graduation honors for all students in a graduating class, regardless of the school year in which a student first earned high school credit.
-For rank purposes, a school year begins on the first day of school and ends on the last day of summer school.

 A student graduating at any time other than at the end of the school year shall be given a diploma at the time all graduation requirements are met.
 Rank in class shall be computed with that year's graduating class.